 For a galette, you only need one of the prepared pie crusts from this recipe.
 The other can be stored in the refrigerator or freezer for later.

 Remove one piece of dough from the refrigerator, unwrap it, and place it on a lightly floured work surface.
 Using a rolling pin, roll the dough out into a round about 12 inches in diameter.
 Transfer the rolled-out crust to a parchment paper-lined sheet pan.
-Scoop the filling into the center of the crust, leaving a 2-inch border all around.
-Then fold the border of the crust up over the filling in a series of pleats as you make your way around the crostata.
+Scoop the filling into the center of the crust, leaving a 2-inch border around the edge.
+Then fold the crust border up over the filling in a series of pleats as you work your way around the crostata.

 Refrigerate the galette for 30 minutes before baking.